AssiKalle/Backbone_ThIWert/Project_Planning.md

 **2. Topology implementation:**
 1. The first topology research was on November 8th 2021.
 There are 2 options of antenna mounting location at ThIWert:
-    1. - [ ] on the roof of the main building
+    1. On the roof of the main building
-    2. - [ ] on top of the side tower
+    2. On top of the side tower
 The first optimal option which had been studied is Library roof's bottom right corner (via Google Map/Earth).

 The true distances measured from Library via Google Earth are: